MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/deploy.md

 ## Download the Office 2019 installation files
-Once you have a copy of the ODT and have edited your configuration.xml file, you can download the Office 2019 installation files to your local network.
+Once you have a copy of the ODT and have created your configuration.xml file, you can download the Office 2019 installation files to your local network.
 To do that, open an elevated command prompt, go to the folder where you saved the ODT and the configuration.xml file, and type this command:

 ```
 	setup /download configuration.xml